DerLando/FEMMeshPy/README.md

 ### Kernel

 The `Kernel` stores all buffers and allows for operations that have to touch multiple buffers, like adding a new face from it's vertices.
+It can also link *vertices* to *faces* as a *One-to-One* relationship, and *nodes* to *faces* as a *One-To-Many* relationship, although I'm not sure if this is actually needed.

 The methods we need to implement on `Kernel` are as follows: